adelkhatra-bit/my-money/SUPABASE_MANUAL_SETTINGS.md

 ## Performance and Security Improvements Applied via Migration

-The following improvements have been automatically applied via database migration:
+The following improvements have been automatically applied via database migrations:

-### Indexes Created
+### Indexes Created (Migration: 20260208054726)
 - ✅ `idx_position_credits_user_id` on `position_credits(user_id)`
 - ✅ `idx_positions_account_id` on `positions(account_id)`
 - ✅ `idx_positions_signal_id` on `positions(signal_id)`
 - ✅ `idx_positions_user_id` on `positions(user_id)`
 - ✅ `idx_trading_accounts_user_id` on `trading_accounts(user_id)`

+**Note on "Unused Index" Warnings:** It's normal for new indexes to show as "unused" initially.
+These indexes will be automatically utilized by PostgreSQL's query planner when relevant queries are executed.
+The indexes are correctly configured and will improve performance as your application runs queries.

-### RLS Policies Optimized
+### RLS Policies Optimized (Migration: 20260208054726)
-All Row Level Security policies have been optimized to use `(select auth.*())` pattern instead of direct `auth.*()` calls.
+All Row Level Security policies use the optimized `(SELECT auth.uid())` pattern instead of direct `auth.uid()` calls.
 This prevents re-evaluation for each row and dramatically improves query performance at scale.

-**Tables optimized:**
-- ✅ `user_profiles` - 3 policies
+### RLS Policies Consolidated (Migration: consolidate_rls_policies)
+Policies have been consolidated to eliminate multiple permissive policies per action while maintaining the same security posture:

+**user_profiles:**
+- ✅ SELECT: Single policy for users + super admins
+- ✅ UPDATE: Single policy for users only

+**trading_accounts:**
+- ✅ SELECT: Single policy for users + super admins
-- ✅ `trading_accounts` - 2 policies
+- ✅ INSERT, UPDATE, DELETE: Separate policies for user-owned data

+**position_credits:**
+- ✅ SELECT: Single policy for users + super admins
-- ✅ `position_credits` - 2 policies
+- ✅ INSERT, UPDATE, DELETE: Separate policies for super admins only

+**positions:**
+- ✅ SELECT: Single policy for users + super admins
-- ✅ `signals` - 2 policies
+- ✅ INSERT, UPDATE, DELETE: Separate policies for user-owned data

+**signals:**
+- ✅ SELECT: Single policy allowing active signals to all + all signals to super admins
-- ✅ `positions` - 2 policies
+- ✅ INSERT, UPDATE, DELETE: Separate policies for super admins only

----

-## Notes on Multiple Permissive Policies

-The following tables have multiple permissive policies for the same action.
-This is by design and provides proper separation between user and admin access:

-- `position_credits` - Users can view their own credits, Super admins can view all
-- `positions` - Users can manage their own positions, Super admins can view all
-- `signals` - Users can view active signals, Super admins can manage all
-- `trading_accounts` - Users can manage their own accounts, Super admins can view all
-- `user_profiles` - Users can read their own profile, Super admins can read all

-This design is secure and intentional.
-Do not consolidate these policies as it maintains clear separation of concerns.

 ---